 The Discovery of a Cast Iron Pipe Slab Leak

-Our company dispatched Kelly, a senior Legacy Plumbing technician to address the initial issue of the clogged drain and to diagnose the cause.
+Our company dispatched Kelly, a senior Legacy Plumbing technician to address the initial issue of the clogged drain and to inspect the cause.
 Kelly started by attempting to clear the clog with his drain machine.

-A Clogged, Broken Drain Pipe
+A Clogged, Broken Sewer Pipe

 It wasn’t long after starting to run the drain cleaning machine that Kelly ran into some issues.
 The powerful sewer machine began to bog down as the end of the cable began to bind up in the drain pipe.